ZECTBynmo/tacnode/README.md

 ### Project Status

-This works right now, but I wouldn't recommend trying to use it without being ready to roll up your sleeves.
+This is a proof of concept.
+It works well enough to get scripts running and basic things run okay, but I wouldn't recommend trying to use it without being ready to really roll up your sleeves.
+This is an very unfinished module.

 Currently, there are issues with stderr and stdout.
 Where should they go?
 It would be great to build a 'log' page that's automatically hosted and receives all output, but right now nothing happens (unless it crashes haha).